 He came once as a Lamb offered for the sins of the world.
-He came to save us from our sins.
-He came meek and mild.
 He comes again as a Lion to judge the world and to deliver his people.
 The key event occurs in Revelation 5:7 when the Lamb takes the scroll from Him who sits on the throne.
-This signals that his victory is complete and that the final events of history are now about to unfold.
+This signals that his victory is complete and that history’s final events are now about to unfold.
 The rest of the book of Revelation follows from this symbolic gesture.
 From this point on, the Lamb is in control of all events.
-Although much suffering will come to the earth, although death and destruction, famine and pestilence seem to run unchecked across the earth, although the Antichrist will have his day, the Lamb still holds the scroll.
+Although the Antichrist will have his day, the Lamb still holds the scroll.
 It never leaves his hands.

-Once again we are reminded that all of life is in God’s hands.
-When the very worst happens, we may ask, “Where is God?”
-But he is there, where he has always been, on the throne of the universe, watching over every detail of life.
+All of life is in God’s hands.
+When the very worst happens, we may ask, “Where is the Lord?”
+But he is where he has always been, on the throne of the universe, watching over every detail of life.
 Nothing escapes his gaze.
 While the world seems to be falling apart, he holds the scroll.
 While the nations rise up against one another, he holds the scroll.
-While famine spreads from the Sahara to the Middle East, while armies march toward Armageddon, while Babylon the Great rears its ugly head once again, he holds the scroll.
+While armies march toward Armageddon, he holds the scroll.

 In the midst of perplexing circumstances, let this thought bring you hope.
 The Lamb holds the scroll in his hand.
-He controls the destiny of the nations.
-Nothing is out of control.
-Everything-even the most despicable evil-is under his control.
+He determines the destiny of the nations.
+Everything—even the most despicable evil—is under his control.